zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 If this config does not work for you, try the flavor "balanced" with a medium `tapping-term-ms` such as 200ms.

-#### Conditional hold-tap and `hold-enabler-keys`
+#### Positional hold-tap and `hold-enabler-keys`

-Including `hold-enabler-keys` in your hold-tap behavior definition turns on conditional hold-tap.
+Including `hold-enabler-keys` in your hold-tap behavior definition turns on positional hold-tap.
 This causes the hold-tap behavior to only be allowed to produce a hold behavior if the next key pressed is one of the `hold-enabler-keys`.
 For example, with the following configuration:

 ```
 #include <dt-bindings/zmk/keys.h>